 Dishes and Utensils

-For example, some combo utensils feature a 3-in-1 fork, knife and spoon or a dual-end configuration.
+For example, some combo utensils feature a 3-in-1 camping spork, with a fork, knife, and spoon or a dual-end configuration.
 A bowl made with a wider base can serve as a plate, or a plate with a high edge can take the place of a bowl in many instances.

 Camping mess kits are also a compact option for camping and ensure everyone has their own essentials.
 A bowl or plate base may feature snap-on utensils, or a compact bag will hold all the basics for one person.
 Larger mess kits even include basic cookware if you want to travel light and conserve space for a weekend of hiking or biking to campsites.

 For ultimate space and environmental conservation, reusable napkins are your best option.
-However, one solid mess may necessitate a wash-and-dry session.
+However, one solid mess may necessitate a wash-and-dry session with your camping sink.
 If your fresh water is limited, you could end up in a pickle.

 Consider packing a few reusable napkins per person and disposable paper towels.
 These can pull double-duty as napkins while also cleaning the occasional mess.
 For the compact traveler, compressed paper towel options are available.
 Add water and it expands to a full-size functional paper towel you can use for cleaning.